Cedar Park Christian School: History

-Cedar Park Christian School was founded By Pastor Joe Fuiten in 1982 with eight preschool students and the first graduating class in 1997.
-Until 1994 school year, Cedar Park Christian School consisted of a single campus of approximately 300 students.
+Cedar Park Christian School was founded by Pastor Joe Fuiten in 1982 with eight preschool students and the first graduating class in 1997.
+Until the 1994 school year, Cedar Park Christian School consisted of a single campus of approximately 300 students.
 In 2004, the new high school building was completed.

+Lynnwood Campus

+Before becoming Cedar Park, the Lynnwood Campus, then Maple Park Elementary School of the Edmonds School District, received national attention in 1963 for establishing the first ungraded school in the Pacific Northwest.

+Cedar Park's Lynnwood Campus has a total enrollment in 2024-25 of 181 students in secondary, with 17 graduating seniors.
+The Lynnwood Campus also hosts a preschool and elementary school.